divya15038/divya15038/README.md

 - 👀 I’m interested in making the world a better place through application of technology.
 - 🌱 I’m currently learning advanced dsa, machine learning, data analytics.
 - 💫 I’m looking to collaborate on projects that need skills that are an intersection of my skill sets and have prospect of learning new things.
-- 💥 My current skill set includes C++(primary), Python(secondary language), Tableau, MS Excel, SQL, basic DSA.
+- 💥 My current skill set includes C++(primary), Python(secondary language), Tableau, MS Excel, SQL, basic DSA, HTML, CSS.
 - 📫 You can reach me through: gmail: divyasharma1509ds@gmail.com linkedin:https://www.linkedin.com/in/divya-sharma-she-her-4217081b7

 <!---